microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 For coloring inserted and removed text, use either a background or a border color but not both.

-- `diffEditor.insertedTextBackground`: Background color for inserted text.
+- `diffEditor.insertedTextBackground`: Background color for text that got inserted.
-- `diffEditor.insertedTextBorder`: Outline color for inserted text.
+- `diffEditor.insertedTextBorder`: Outline color for the text that got inserted.
-- `diffEditor.removedTextBackground`: Background color for removed text.
+- `diffEditor.removedTextBackground`: Background color for text that got removed.
-- `diffEditor.removedTextBorder`: Outline color for removed text.
+- `diffEditor.removedTextBorder`: Outline color for text that got removed.

 ## Editor Widget Colors